What has STAR ever done for us?

 Put Jamie Cureton’s name in space, among the stars!
 And Murty too.

-Launched the STAR Reading FC Hall of Fame in March 2016.
+Launched the STAR Reading FC Hall of Fame in March 2016 and presented annually thereafter.

 Deposited a run of home programmes from 1964-2006 with the Berkshire Records Office for access and reference by the general public.